marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

 Pretty soon you'd want to filter this data as well...
 I will leave this as an exercise for you.
 But you should probably start by including the data that you want to filter on in the QUERY-formula we used in the beginning.

-But just to wet your appetite, here's a chart showing the througput per week and estimated size.
+But just to whet your appetite, here's a chart showing the throughput per week and estimated size.

 ![Througput per estimated size](/img/ThroughputPerEstimatedSize.png)